mohit2708/study/database/mysql_database/7_joins.md

 ## Ques. **What Is Joins?**
-* It is used to retrieve data from multiple tables.
+* Joins is used to retrieve data from multiple tables.
 It is performed whenever you need to fetch records from two or more tables.
 * MySQL JOINS are used with SELECT statement.

 #### Many types of MySQL joins: